kevinslin/kevin-public/vault/daily.public.2021.07.17.md

 ### 1. [[Continuous Glucose Monitoring|proj.2021-07-continuous-glucose-monitoring]]

-While not diabetic, I used to be a big [[quantified self|r.entities.quantified-self]] person until I realized I wasn't actually doing anythign with my data.
+While not diabetic, I used to be a big [[quantified self|r.thing.quantified-self]] person until I realized I wasn't actually doing anythign with my data.
 Now after a few years of hiatus, I find myself slowly getting back to tracking things again.

-I recently got a subscription to [[Levels Health|r.entities.levels-health]] which helps people track their [[glucose|r.glucose]] through a continuous glucose monitor.
+I recently got a subscription to [[Levels Health|r.thing.levels-health]] which helps people track their [[glucose|r.glucose]] through a continuous glucose monitor.

 Below is my reading for this day.
 As you can see, I have some high spikes after every meal.
 Will be working on getting this down over the next couple of weeks.